Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Analytical structured learning

 \subsubsection{Latent modeling using implicit constraint knowledge}

 For some mechanical systems, such as a robot arm whose end-effector touches a surface or a quadruped robot walking over terrain, it can be desirable to identify the force acting in an implicit constraint directly from data.
-As detailed in Section \ref{sec:constraint_mechanics}, motion constraints induced by surfaces and wheels can be formulated as implicit constraint equations which impress an ideal force $\FI$ and a non-ideal force $\Fdi$.
-While these forces can be modeled jointly with $\Fd$, the constraining equation \eqref{eq:constraining_equation} allows to place additional prior knowledge onto the direction of the force vectors.
+As detailed in Section \ref{sec:constraint_mechanics}, the presence of implicit constraint forces $\FI$ potentially also causes a non-ideal force $\Fdi$.
+While $\Fdi$ can be modeled jointly with $\Fd$, the implicit constraints as in \eqref{eq:constraining_equation} allows to place additional prior knowledge onto the direction of the force vectors.

 To the best of our knowledge, \citet{geist2020gp2} were the first that proposed the usage of constrained knowledge for ALM.
 Here, the authors assumed that an analytical parametrization of $M^{-1}$, and the terms of the constraining equation $A$, and $b$ is given.
-The parameters of these analytical functions are estimated alongside the data-driven-model's parameters.
-In \cite{geist2020gp2}, a GP prior is placed onto $(M^{-1}\F) \sim \mathcal{GP}(0,k(x,x'))$ inside the Udwadia-Kalaba equation \eqref{eq:uke_rewritten}, that is, the acceleration that would be caused by $\F$ if the constraints were absent.
+The parameters of these analytical functions are estimated alongside the data-driven model's parameters.
+In \cite{geist2020gp2}, a GP prior is placed onto $(M^{-1}\F) \sim \mathcal{GP}(0,k(x,x'))$ inside \eqref{eq:uke_rewritten}, that is, the acceleration that would be caused by $\F$ if the constraints were absent.
 However, it is more straightforward to place a prior on $\F$ rather than its acceleration $M^{-1}\F$.
 With this small adaptation, the model obtained in \cite{geist2020gp2} reads

 with analytical mean function $m_{\F}(x)$ and kernel function $k_{\F}(x,x')$.
 Here, one can include analytical prior knowledge of $\FG$ and $\FC$ via the analytical mean function, writing $m_{\F} = \FG + \FC + \Fu$.
 If such a prior mean function is chosen, $k_{\F}(x,x')$ models $\Fd$ as well as the residual of $m_{\F}$.
-While the combination of the Udwadia-Kalaba equation with a parametric model is straightforward, using a GP has several advantages.
-For example, one can denote the joint distribution between $\ddot{q}$ and $\F$, writing
+While the combination of \eqref{eq:uke_rewritten} with a parametric model is straightforward, using a GP has several advantages.
+For example, one can denote the joint distribution between $\F$ and $\ddot{q}$, writing

-This allows to infer $\hat{\F}$ from observations of $\ddot{q}$.
-Secondly, in GP\textsuperscript{2} one can learn on one constraint configuration $\{A,b\}$ and then change to a different constraint configuration $\{A',b'\}$ without the need for retraining if both constraints induce the same dissipative force $\Fdi$ inside the constraint.
+This allows inferring $\hat{\F}$ from observations of $\ddot{q}$.
+Secondly, in GP\textsuperscript{2} one can learn on one constraint configuration $\{A,b\}$ and then change to a different constraint configuration $\{A',b'\}$ without the need for retraining if both constraints induce the same dissipative force function $\Fdi$ inside the constraint.